26 comments

 To go to the original thread started by Sniffasale click here.

-26 Responses to “HBC Canada Points Program Change”
+26 responses to “HBC Canada Points Program Change”

-1. Islandlakes
+1. Islandlakes says:

 This is very interesting.
 Thanks for the heads up.